hyprland-community/pyprland/README.md

 and if you have coding skills you can also

-- Enhance test coverage in our [tests](https://github.com/hyprland-community/pyprland/tree/main/tests).
+- Enhance the coverage of our [tests](https://github.com/hyprland-community/pyprland/tree/main/tests).
 - Propose & write new plugins or enhancements

 ## Dependencies